Peter Prendergast (artist): Career

 Prendergast taught part-time in a school for one year after leaving the Slade, and then studied for a Master's degree at Reading University with Terry Frost and Claude Rogers.
-There, he met fellow student and landscape painter Len Tabner who remained a close friend in later life.
+There, he met Len Tabner, a fellow student and landscape painter, who remained a close friend in later life.

 Prendergast and his wife moved to Bethesda in 1969, a village near Bangor and close to the Penrhyn Quarry.
 He taught part-time at Liverpool School of Art until 1974, then at a local school, Ysgol Dyffryn Ogwen, and then at Coleg Menai, but he concentrated more on developing as an artist.
-He specialised in paintings of the Penrhyn slate quarry, which he described as "the biggest man-made hole in Europe, like Bruegel's Tower of Babel, but in reverse", and of Snowdonia.
+He specialised in paintings of the Penrhyn slate quarry, which he described as "the biggest man-made hole in Europe, like Bruegel's The Tower of Babel, but in reverse", and of Snowdonia.
 His early works have an Expressionist style, almost Cubist.
 He painted similar views from skyscrapers in Manhattan on a visit to New York City in 1993.

 Prendergast won prizes at the National Eisteddfod in 1975 and 1977.
-Examples of his paintings are owned by the Contemporary Art Society of Wales, and the Tate Gallery.
+Examples of his paintings are owned by the Contemporary Art Society for Wales and the Tate.
 For some years his work was shown by Agnew's gallery in London, culminating in a touring exhibition; the foreword to the exhibition catalogue was written by Sister Wendy Beckett, who described him as "a superb colourist and a master of form".

 He was a member of 56 Group Wales from 1982 until his death.

-A "50th Birthday Exhibition" was held at the Boundary Gallery in London in 1996, and a retrospective of his works toured galleries in Wales in 2006, including the Welsh Museum of Modern Art at Machynlleth.
+A "50th Birthday Exhibition" was held at the Boundary Gallery in London in 1996, and a retrospective of his works toured galleries in Wales in 2006, including the Welsh Museum of Modern Art in Machynlleth.
 The Painter's Quarry, a collection of critical essays on his work, was also published in 2006; a television profile with the same title appeared on BBC2.

-After suffering from poor health in 2006, he died suddenly from a heart attack while walking with his wife near his home in Deiniolen, near Caernarfon in Gwynedd.
+After suffering from poor health in 2006, he died suddenly on 14 January 2007 from a heart attack while walking with his wife near his home in Deiniolen, near Caernarfon in Gwynedd.

 Following his death he had two major tribute exhibitions at Martin Tinney Gallery, Cardiff (2014) and Oriel Tegfryn, Menai Bridge (2013).
 In 2013 Richard Cork's biography of the artist, The Art of Peter Pendergast, was published by Lund Humphries, with an introductory essay by Prendergast's old friend, Mike Knowles.